tkhamez/neucore/docs/install.md

 ## Local dev Requirements

-- PHP with Composer (see Vagrantfile necessary additional extensions)
+- PHP with Composer (see Vagrantfile for necessary additional extensions)
 - Node.js + npm
 - MySQL/MariaDB
 - Apache (dev should also works with PHP's build-in server)